Sarah-Bue/knit-space/README.md

 Acer Predator Helios 300 | No appearance, responsiveness, or functionality issues. | ---
 Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | --- SAMSUNG Galaxy S23 | No issues with appearance, responsiveness, or functionality. | ---

-*Note*: Due to time constraints, the drag-and-drop feature has not been implemented for touch screens.

 #### Browser Compatibility
 Browser | Outcome | Pass/Fail